huggingface/transformers/examples/research_projects/fsner/README.md

 ## Installation and Example Usage
 ------

-You can use the FSNER model in two ways-
+You can use the FSNER model in two ways:

-1. Install as a package: `python setup.py install` and import as following code example -
+1. Install as a package: `python setup.py install` and import the model as shown in the code example below

     or

-2. Change directory to `src` and import as following code example -
+2. Change directory to `src` and import the model as shown in the code example below